At exactly 4:00 p.m., the bus began to move.

 Too young.
 Too soon.

 He painted to keep from breaking.
 His brush became his voice.
-Fields, skies, markets—he brought Bangladesh to canvas, not because he wanted to stay, but because he needed to carry it with him.
+Fields, skies, markets—Bangladesh on canvas, carried not to stay, but to hold home close.

 "Babu," his mother called.
-"Fetch a kilo of carrots.
-I'll make halwa."
+"Go to the bazar and get a kilo of carrots."

-Twilight bled over the sky as Niloy returned from the market.
+Twilight bled as Niloy returned from the market.

 Then—noise.

-A helicopter, whirring like a heart beating too fast.
-Crates being loaded with urgency.
+A helicopter whirred like a heart too fast.
+Crates were loaded urgently.

 "Chiang Mai."